jeceljr/digitalCPUzoo/README.md

 The second project, *sequential*, shows the basic sequential circuits.

 Project *fpga* implements a simple, but functional, Field Programmable Gate Array.

+*MCPU* is a very simple accumulator based processor with only four instructions.